 Even in the most degrading, demeaning environment, there is still opportunity.
 The question is not Why?
 That is a victim's question.
 The question is What?
 What can I make of this place that will serve me?
 That will make me stronger?
 That will make me more open and loving?
 That will make me more resilient?
 And on.

 The opportunities are endless when you change the way you view your circumstances.

-"Darkness is everything I do not know, cannot control, and am often afraid of.
-But that's just the beginner's definition.
-If I am a believer in God, then darkness is also where God dwells.
-God may also be frightening and uncontrollable and largely unknown to me, yet I decide to trust God anyway." -Barbara Taylor, theologian and Episcopal priest ment, but first, let's clarify what we mean by your soul.
+We'll explore the fundamental choice and this idea of victim consciousness more in a moment, but first, let's clarify what we mean by your soul.
 This is an essential understanding as your soul is the source of your blueprint for the place inside yourself you will come to call home.
 It is also the most powerful resource at your disposal for operating lovingly and effectively in a gritty, chaotic, and nonsensical world.